You may end up asking yourself: Why would I need UX research and even follow the latest trends?

 #1.
 Artificial Intelligence

 Artificial intelligence is changing how we do UX research by introducing new tools and methods to learn about how users behave and what they prefer.
-Moreover, many companies offering UX research tools have already incorporated AI features as a part of their solutions.
+Moreover, many companies offering user research tools have already incorporated AI features as a part of their solutions.
 This means researchers and product designers can learn more about how users interact with products and services, what they like, and what frustrates them.
 By using AI, designers can make products and services that are more user-friendly and meet people’s needs better than ever before.

 Some may even argue that the rapid evolution of AI can replace user experience designers in a couple of years.
 Well, we can’t predict anything about that but we can for sure say that implementing AI can quickly and accurately analyze large sets of data, helping researchers find patterns and trends that were hard to detect before.
 The increased speed of research thanks to AI is something we are going to see in the future.